Faience stele fragment

-But you know I couldn't leave it like that.
-I played with the stela image, and restored it a bit:
+I imagined this stela in a less damaged state, so I played with the image, and 'restored' it a bit:

 Here is a stela very similar to the one in the Petrie Museum.
 Petrie included a drawing of it in his _Naqada and Bellas_.